Shin Splints Exercises

 Read More >

-James McCormack is a Physical Therapist who specializes in foot & ankle injuries. james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+James McCormack is a Physical Therapist who specializes in foot & ankle injuries.
+James-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Related Article: Shin Splints Treatments

 There are hundreds of different types, shapes and sizes of foam rollers, so it can be a minefield when trying to know the best foam roller for your Shin Splints.
-We recommend a relatively smooth foam roller as it is just as effective as a foam roller with prominent nodules, but the smooth foam roller is not as painful to use.
 The best foam roller should also be firm so that it doesn’t sink under your weight, as this can make it challenging to use.